Why Tetra Pak® Cartons Are NOT A Sustainable Solution for Bottled Water

 Let’s break down why single-use Tetra paks are NOT a sustainable solution to our plastic and waste crisis.

 Sustainable packaging RED FLAGS.
-Here’s how Tetra paks stack up:
+Here’s how Tetra Pak packaging stacks up:

 - SINGLE-USE - This is the first red flag for any product that claims to be sustainable.
 Sure, parts of the packaging might be from renewable resources, that’s great, but we are moving away from a single-use society because it’s simply not working.
 Single-use was created to sell more units and increase profits.
 But we’re all getting smarter, and we need better products with better packaging that is intentionally reusable - not single-use.